jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f46e8284aae155c83015dee
+id: 5f475e1c7f71a61d913836c6
-title: Part 90
+title: Part 92
 challengeType: 0
 ---

 # --description--

-The menu looks good, but other than the coffee beans background image, it is mainly just text.

-Under the `Coffees` heading, add an image using the url `https://tinyurl.com/cafe-coffee-fcc`.
-Give the image an `alt` value of `coffee icon`.
+Add one last image under the `Desserts` heading using the url `https://tinyurl.com/cafe-pie-fcc`.
+Give the image an `alt` value of `pie icon`.

 # --hints--